 With a richer understanding of the rare disease ecosystem, Ryan now realizes the tremendous community that already exists.
 His goal is to work with that community and empower patients to move from “subjects” to participants, collaborators and partners that help accelerate progress in the understanding and treatment of rare diseases.

-“It sounds strange to say, but it’s a really exciting time to have a rare disease such as Pompe disease.
-We have so many wonderful people (and companies) putting their efforts and talents into helping people with rare diseases.”
+“It sounds strange to say, but it’s a really exciting time: We have so many wonderful people (and companies) putting their efforts and talents into helping people with rare diseases.”
 He continued, “we’re on the cusp of being able to deliver diagnoses and treatments, for the first time, to many of the ten percent of people in the United States that have one of over 7,000 rare diseases.
 While with others, like Pompe, we’re working on second generation treatments that can focus on improvements beyond just survival.”

 “I’m passionate about accelerating progress for Pompe and rare disease patients, with an emphasis on participation, community, patient empowerment, education and the accessibility of information,” concluded Ryan.